brian-dawn/brian-dawn.github.io/src/content/blog/uv-python-notes.md

 ---
 title: "Updated Python Guide"
-description: "Updated notes on minimal python"
+description: "Updated notes on minimal python using only uv to manage both python versions as well as dependencies and projects."
 pubDate: "Aug 17 2024"
 ---